thwolter/prm-fastapi-aiservice/docs/authentication.md

 # Authentication

 This service uses JSON Web Tokens (JWT) supplied in the `Authorization` header to authenticate requests.
-The `TokenExtractionMiddleware` reads the header, decodes the token with `get_jwt_payload` and stores both the raw token and the user identifier on `request.state`.
+The `AuthorizationMiddleware` reads the header, decodes the token with `get_jwt_payload` and stores the user identifier and email on `request.state`.

 Authentication is bypassed when `ENVIRONMENT` is set to `local`.
 In this case dummy values are stored so that the rest of the application can operate without valid credentials.